fhirschmann/penchy/docs/job.rst

               ('exit_code', 'exit_code')])

-With :class:`~penchy.jobs.dependency.Edge` you specify a 1:1 relation but within the whole flow an :class:`~penchy.jobs.elements.PipelineElement` can pass its output to many :class:`~penchy.jobs.elements.PipelineElement` and also receive from many.
+With :class:`~penchy.jobs.dependency.Edge` you specify a 1:1 relation but within the whole flow a :class:`~penchy.jobs.elements.PipelineElement` can pass its output to many :class:`~penchy.jobs.elements.PipelineElement` and also receive from many.
 For Example::